gorgiv/microcontroller-remote-control-system/README.md

     - mobile phone
 - Develop a programming code for the microcontroller
 - Implement AT commands in the code
-- Apply serial communication between the mobile phone and microcontroller
+- Establish serial communication between the mobile phone and microcontroller
 - Use the proper type of sensors for household conditions monitoring

 ## 1. System components